 Tuesday 6 December 2016

 Follow the conference on Twitter #NHSFalls

-This conference will include national updates, practical case studies and extended sessions focusing on monitoring and effective implementation the national quality standard.
 Sessions will focus on key elements of the quality standard including developing post fall protocols for every patient and secondary prevention.
-The conference will also discuss key elements in the reduction of falls in your service including underlying health issues, falls and mental health, medicines management, comorbidity and managing falls in the over 85s.
-There will be a focus session on reducing inpatient falls and implementing the learning from the national audit of inpatient falls.
+The conference will also discuss key elements in the reduction of falls in your service including underlying health issues, quality improvement methodology for falls, multidisciplinary assessment, frailty as falls, falls prevention, and managing comorbidity.
+There will be a focus session on reducing inpatient falls and implementing the learning from the Broomfield Dignified Throne Toolkit; preventing falls in hospital toilets and bathrooms.
 Through expert sessions and case studies delegates will take back essential learning outcomes to change practice in their services.